Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Welfare Maximization with Many Agents

-Corollary \ref{cor:general-h-welfare} and Proposition \ref{prop:tightness} together characterize the role of the cost function in the public-good problem.\footnote{We only covered the case of i.i.d. valuations.
-However, it is straightforward to generalized to the case of non-identical distributions.} In particular, we identify $\sqrt{n}$ as the ``boundary case'' of the growth rate of cost.
-When the cost grows faster than the $\sqrt{n}$ rate, we can recover the negative result by \cite{mailath1990asymmetric} that no DSIC, EPIR, and AEABB mechanism can be AE.
-When the cost grows slower than the $\sqrt{n}$ rate, we can recover the positive result by \cite{hellwig2003public} that budget balance and efficiency can be achieved asymptotically.\footnote{The nature of the assumption on the growth rate of $c_n$ is essentially about the production technology and how the marginal cost decreases with the number of agents.
-See \citet{roberts1976incentives} for a discussion on the relationship between the cost of public good and the number of agents.}
+The $\sqrt{n}$-rate of the revenue given by Theorem \ref{thm:tightness} is known in the literature \citep{hellwig2003public,kleinberg2013ratio}.\footnote{As we clarify in Appendix \ref{sec:comparison-hellwig}, while the result in \cite{hellwig2003public} are correct, the proof is slightly flawed.
+On the other hand, \cite{kleinberg2013ratio} only provide a heuristic (but informal) argument with the uniform distribution to explain why the optimal revenue grows at the $\sqrt{n}$-rate.} This tightness result, together with the positive result in Theorem \ref{thm:inid_irreg_welfare}, characterizes the role of the provision cost in the public goods problem.
+In particular, we identify $\sqrt{n}$ as the ``boundary case'' of the growth rate of cost.
+When the cost grows faster than the $\sqrt{n}$-rate, we can recover the negative result by \cite{mailath1990asymmetric} that no incentive compatible, individually rational, and eventually ex-ante budget balanced mechanism can be asymptotically efficient.
+When the cost grows slower than the $\sqrt{n}$-rate, we can recover the positive result by \cite{hellwig2003public} that budget balance and efficiency can be achieved asymptotically (and in an informationally robust way).\footnote{The nature of the assumption on the growth rate of $c_n$ is essentially about the production technology and how the marginal cost decreases with the number of agents.
+See \citet{roberts1976incentives} for a discussion on the relationship between the cost of a public good and the number of consumers.}

-We end this subsection with a discussion of the pivot mechanism introduced in Example \ref{eg:pivot}. \begin{example} [continues = eg:pivot] Let the valuations be i.i.d. with common expectation $\mu$.
-Let eahc $h_i$ be the identity transformation $id$.
-The pivot mechanism implements the efficient decision rule:

-with the adjustment term equal to $c_n - n \mu = \Theta(-n)$.
-This rate is much faster than the $\sqrt{n \log n}$ rate.
-Hence, the pivot mechanism runs a budget deficient, which is expected for any VCG mechanism in the public-good problem. \footnote{To obtain a crude estimate, we can use Lemma \ref{lm:bound-mean-multi} in Appendix \ref{sec:convergence}, which indicates that the expected total payment from the pivot mechanism is at most $O\bigs(n^{1/4}\bigs)$.
-Therefore, the pivot mechanism runs a growing budget deficient if the cost grows faster than that rate.} \end{example}